iplaylf2/collection-query/doc/document.md

 import { transfer } from "collection-query";
 import { map, filter, take } from "collection-query/pull";

+// Create a pull stream
 const s = function* () {
   while (true) {
     yield;
   }
 };

-const new_s = transfer(s, [
+// Convert the stream to another const new_s = transfer(s, [
   map((_) => Math.random()),
   filter((x: number) => x < 0.5),
   take<number>(10),
 ]);

+// Each the pull stream
 for (const x of new_s()) {
   console.log(x);
 }